ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 #### Has a third party verified the encryption?

 No, Ansyble is a one-person project and at the time of writing, essentially no one knows about it.
-If you're interested in the project and/or the encryption, I would be happy to discuss.
+If you're interested in the project and/or the encryption, I would be happy to discuss via email.

 #### Wait...is the icon inspired by that famous photograph, (xyz)?